-With the goal of making the rate more representative of the mortgage rates offered by lenders and more responsive to market conditions.
+The goal is to make the test more representative of the rates currently offered by lenders and more responsive to market conditions.

 What is the mortgage stress test?

-The mortgage stress test was implemented by the Office of the Superintendent of Financial Institutions Canada (OSFI) on January 1, 2018 to help ensure that all homeowners with high-ratio or uninsured mortgages are to afford their mortgage payments in the event their financial circumstances worsen or interest rates increase.
-This means mortgages are harder to qualify for, but it also provides security for homeowners.
+The test was implemented by the Office of the Superintendent of Financial Institutions Canada (OSFI) on January 1, 2018 to help ensure that all homeowners with high-ratio or uninsured mortgages are able to afford their payments in the event their financial circumstances worsen or interest rates increase.
+This makes mortgages are harder to qualify for, but it also provides security for homeowners.

 How does the stress test work?

-When you apply for the mortgage, the lender or broker will go through the normal application process, and hopefully qualify you for a mortgage of a certain size at a specific interest rate.
+When you apply for a mortgage, the lender or broker will lead you through the application process, and qualify you for a loan of a certain amount at a specific interest rate.

-To pass the stress test, you’d have to qualify for the same mortgage, but with a higher interest rate.
-There are two rates considered for the stress test, and you have to qualify for whichever is higher in order to be approved.
+To pass, you’d have to qualify for the same loan, but with a higher interest rate.
+There are two rates considered, and you have to qualify for whichever is higher in order to be approved.

 Insured mortgage stress test example